wistia/wistia-typescript-sdk/docs/sdks/media/README.md

 ## move

-Move one or many media to a different project.
+Move one or many media to a different project and optionally to a specific subfolder.
 Max 100 media per request, and max 10 requests in 5 minutes.
 Note: this is a different rate limit than applies to the rest of the api!

+If a subfolder_id is provided, media will be moved to that subfolder.
+The subfolder must belong to the specified project.

 Returns a Background Job as the move is async.